waterswv/react-giphy/README.md

 ### Step 6: When a User Searches...

 - Define a `Results` component that will take in a collection of ~~movie~~ gif objects and render each one's ~~movie's title and poster~~ `source` url as well as a fixed height image.
-Go ahead an look at the ~~[OMDB API documentation](http://omdbapi.com/)~~ [Giphy documentation](https://github.com/Giphy/GiphyAPI#search-endpoint) to see the structure of the data it will return.
+Go ahead an look at the ~~[OMDB API documentation](http://omdbapi.com/)~~ [Giphy search documentation](https://github.com/Giphy/GiphyAPI#search-endpoint) to see the structure of the JSON it sends.
-- Update your `SearchContainer` component's states to include whether the user has submitted a search.
+- Update your `SearchContainer` component's state to include whether the user has submitted a search.
-- Update `SearchContainer`'s state to include a list of results, as well.
+- Update `SearchContainer`'s state to include a list of results.
 - If a user has searched, instead of rendering the `Search` component, render a `Results` component with hard coded data.
 - This is starting to look like a single page app, but we don't have routing yet.
-Update the component so that the search bar and any results are always displayed on the page, and clear out old results when a new search is submitted.
+If you'd like, update the component so that the search bar and any results are always displayed on the page, and clear out old results when a new search is submitted.

-<details><summary>click for simplified hard-coded data you could use</summary>
+<details><summary>click for simplified hard-coded gif data you could use</summary>
 ```js
 {
   "data": [